At energy summit, climate pits U.S. against Europe

 “Over time, this net carbon footprint ambition will transform our company’s product mix,” van Beurden said.

-Reporting by Ron Bousso; additional reporting by Ernest Scheyder in New York; Writing by David Gaffen and Ron Bousso; Editing by David Gregorio and Lisa Shumaker
+Reporting By Ron Bousso; additional reporting by Ernest Scheyder in New York; Writing by David Gaffen and Ron Bousso; Editing by David Gregorio